 If you have any of the symptoms listed above, these coping strategies might help.

-Group Health's Resource Line can help you find community agencies in your area that provide support and help, such as Widowed Information and Consultation Services (WICS).
+Our Resource Line can help you find community agencies in your area that provide support and help, such as Widowed Information and Consultation Services (WICS).

-For more information, contact the Group Health Resource Line.
+For more information, contact our Resource Line.